Social Security Administration

 3/20

-Leland Dudek threatens to shut down the entire Social Security Administration instead of complying with the order
+Leland Dudek threatens to shut down the entire Social Security Administration instead of complying with the order to block access for DOGE.
+He reportedly reaches this conclusion based on the advice of two unnamed senior DOGE leaders.

 3/24